 The faculty will be informed of the choices, and a faculty member listed as a student's first choice may then accept that student if the department approves.
 If necessary, similar processes will place students in their second choice (or in very rare cases, a lower choice lab).
 Other personal agreements are unofficial.
 If a student and faculty member make a private agreement to work together and one party then discovers an undesirable trait in the other before departmental approval, it would be best for everyone to seek other partners.
 If a student worked over the summer, this is irrelevant to the lab-joining process; neither student nor faculty member have any obligation to continue the relationship.
-Research during the evaluation time is allowed but not encouraged.
-With only seven week, it's unlikely that students will achieve anything substantial.
-Faculty should not pressure students to do experiments during this time, to assure/permit admittance.
-Students should inform the co-chairs if they feel pressure.

 To summarize, the student should:

-- ✓ Write three (3) one-page reports on different research groups. - ✓ The three documents should be emailed to Hans Renata, Kari Stein, and the professor whose lab was reviewed by 5 p.m. on their respective due dates of September 8, September 29, and October 20. - ✓ An ordered list of three prospective advisors should be dropped off or emailed to Kari Stein, SST Room 111E or ks127@rice.edu by 4:00 p.m.
-Friday, October 27.
+- ✓ Write three (3) one-page reports on different research groups. - ✓ The three documents should be emailed to Hans Renata, Kari Stein, and the professor whose lab was reviewed by 5 p.m. on their respective due dates of: - Rotation 1: Aug 26-Sept 20 (lab report due Sept 20) - Rotation 2: Sept 23-Oct 18 (lab report due: Oct 18) - Rotation 3: Oct 21-Nov 15 (lab report due: Nov 15) - ✓ An ordered list of three prospective advisors should be emailed to Kari Stein, by 4:00 p.m.
+Monday, November 18.